MaxKorbmacher/OFAMS_Brain_Age/README.md

 # OFAMS longitudinal analysis of brain age
 Analyses on the longitudinal OFAMS (ω-3 Fatty Acid Treatment in Multiple Sclerosis (MS)) MRI data using Brain Age.

-We start with explaining the brainage model and how apply it to your own data.
+We start with explaining the _cortical_ brainage model and how apply it to your own data.

 Then, more study-specific details are being described.